HackYourFuture/React/homework/Week 5.md

 All requests should be done with the `fetch` API, and all store mutation should happen inside MobX actions. _MobX strict mode should be turned on!_

+You will almost certainly need to refactor your app to handle a new todo object shape.

 ## NB

 The API for this homework reads and writes to a database.
 Unlike past weeks, you will now be sharing data with your colleagues.
 Please be aware of this - for example, deleting all the todos may lead to a confusing situation for others.